Amenbo1219/LAMPPserver/README.md

-# LAMPPserver
+# LEMPPserver
-This is LAMPPserver on Docker-compose nginx,phpmyadmin,Php,Python
+This is LEMPPserver on Docker-compose nginx,phpmyadmin,Php,Python
 # Howto
 Unpack on LocalHostServer
-Use ports 80,88,8088
+Use ports 80,88,8080
 Set htmlScript on ./html
 Set phpScropt on ./html/site/list
 * localhost:80 HTML&CSS&JSserver
 * localhost:88 Phpsupportserver
-* localhost:8088 phpmyadminController
+* localhost:8080 phpmyadminController

 # Specs
 Making docker images on Ubuntu-Desktop22.04 but maybe used on WSL and MacOS

-* OS:Ubuntu22.04orMacOS Catalina orWindows10 18H2 on WSL
+* OS:Ubuntu22.04
-* CPU:2Cores on Intelx86orAMD64Prosessor (Not support Arm64Chips)
+* CPU:2Cores on Intelx６４orAMD64Prosessor (Not support Arm64Chips)
 * Memory:4GB(8GB)
-* Storage:256GB(10GB FreeSpace)
+* Storage:１５０GB(10GB FreeSpace)
 *  Special:
     Installed Docker and Docker-compose and Browser(GoogleChorme)
 # Instration